2nd Annual

 Memories -

-The waitress on thurs nite thinking we were wonderful and waiting so long for
+The waitress on thurs nite thinking we were wonderful and waiting so long for our dinner.

 Dotti climbing over a short wall to greet non-zonies.